m4xy07/Coursera-Amazon-Data-Structures-And-Algorithms-Solutions/README.md

 This repo serves to provide solutions to the Coursera Amazon Data Structures and Algorithms course graded lab assignments.

+## Important
+These files are the entire solutions to the problems and should work fine if you copy paste every file in the **src** folder (others are output and temp files)

+## Also Important
-Please do not contact me for  "HOW TO COPY PASTE DIRECTLY IN COURSERA ENVIRONMENT?"
+> Please do not contact me for  "HOW TO COPY PASTE DIRECTLY IN COURSERA ENVIRONMENT?"
 I asssume that you should be able to figure that out on your own.

 Else my contact info is present on my [GitHub Profile Page](https://github.com/m4xy07)